GoogleChrome/developer.chrome.com/site/en/blog/deps-rems-99/index.md

 Chrome has [removed two
-items](https://www.chromestatus.com/feature/5667793157488640) that do not conform to recent changes in the WebCodecs spec.
+items](https://www.chromestatus.com/feature/5667793157488640) that do not conform to recent changes in the WebCodecs specification.

 The `EncodedVideoChunkOutputCallback()` method takes an `EncodedVideoChunkMetadata` dictionary.
 Previously a member called